UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 > [!TIP]
 > You can retrieve the `--token` by logging into the OpenShift web interface, clicking your username in the top right and clicking **Copy Login Command**.

-## Backing up container directories to your localhost
+## Backing up container directories to your local client

 1. Create a directory on your localhost for files to be backed up to: